ksrinreddy/react-with-typescript-basics-practice/README.old.md

 use case: creating custom button component, custom input component with preferred variants.

-type Omit allows to exclude specific prop from assigned props types.
+type Omit allows to exclude specific prop from assigned prop types.

 ## extracting a component's prop types to reuse it in another component

 use case: when a component prop types are same as already existed component prop types, you can extract them and reuse.

+## polymorphic components

+more advanced and complex concept. not really used in regular basis. mostly useful for building component library or design system for your project.

+typing a component which allows it to behave as multiple types of components depending on props set.

+ex: typing a component which renders div element as h1 or p or label elements based on the props passed.